-Read below for some handy advice to keep in mind when navigating the increasingly complex social media landscape of agency nursing.
+Read below for some handy advice to stay social media safe, and to keep in mind when navigating the increasingly complex social media landscape of agency nursing.
 From an expert in all thing’s social media; a millennial.
 Because, let’s face it, who else has been Facebooking since they could walk.

 Don’t post anything you wouldn’t want your NUM to see.